 Living on a budget is one of the first and most important steps towards financial freedom.
-Having a plan for how you spend your money each month puts you in a better position to achieve your goals, whether it’s getting rid of your debt or saving money for retirement.
+We all have different goals, from getting rid of debt or saving for retirement.
+Reaching those goals comes with having a financial plan.
+You should plan for how you spend your money each month and optimize it.

 Find out now: How much life insurance do I need?

-Reviewing your budget regularly can give you an idea of how well you’re managing your money and whether you need to cut spending in a particular area.
+Reviewing your budget regularly can give you an idea of how well you’re managing your money.
+You can see whether you need to cut spending in a particular area.
 Unnecessary fees, for example, can account for a significant chunk of your income each month if you’re not paying attention.
-If you’re having trouble making your budget work, cutting out some of these unwanted expenses could give you some added breathing room:
+If you’re having trouble making your budget work, try cutting out some of these unwanted expenses:

 1. Convenience Fees